diffblue/gitlab/doc/development/testing_guide/best_practices.md

 ##### TestProf in migration specs

-Because of the what is described above, migration specs can't be run inside a database transaction.
+Because of what is described above, migration specs can't be run inside a database transaction.
 Our test suite uses [TestProf](https://github.com/test-prof/test-prof) to improve the runtime of the test suite, but `TestProf` uses database transactions to perform these optimizations.